Namche Bazaar to Tengboche

 I closed my eyes and exahaled.

-He chuckled and slapped me on the back before continuing his descent.
+He chuckled and slapped me on the back.
 “Don’t worry!
 You can always get the escalator back down.”

 A cold wind met me at the crest of Tengboche and I slumped down behind a dry stone wall.
 The monastery loomed ahead.
 Several monks in maroon and saffron robes strolled the plain.
 The rest of the group arrived fifteen minutes later and Robert got a game of frisbee going with the locals.
 After another evening of route planning and comparing blisters we retired to bed.
 Cattle moaned directly below my third-storey window but I had no trouble sleeping.